Snivilization/nodejs-esm-starter/README.md

 + remove the dummy tests and source dode.
 + ... and then of course, customise the configs as required.

-## Required dev depenencies of note
+## :construction: Required dev depenencies of note

 + :hammer: dual mode package [rollup](https://www.rollupjs.org) ([npm](https://www.npmjs.com/package/rollup))
 + :hammer: platform independent copy of non js assets [cpr](https://github.com/davglass/cpr) ([npm](https://www.npmjs.com/package/cpr))
 + :hammer: merge json objects (used to derive test rollup config from the source config) [deepmerge](https://github.com/TehShrike/deepmerge) ([npm](https://www.npmjs.com/package/deepmerge))

-## A note about 'vulnerablities' in dev dependencies
+## :warning: A note about 'vulnerablities' in dev dependencies

-An [issue](#17) was raised to try and resolve the problem of _npm audit_ reporting so called vulnerabilities (all relating to gulp dependencies).
+An [issue](#issues/17) was raised to try and resolve the problem of _npm audit_ reporting so called vulnerabilities (all relating to gulp dependencies).
 However, after a lot of head scratching and many failed attempts to resolve, it was discovered that there is a design flaw with _npm audit_.
 This is a widely known issue and very well documented at a blog post [npm audit: Broken by Design](https://overreacted.io/npm-audit-broken-by-design/).
 It is for the reasons documented here, that there is no need to attempt to resolve these issues.
-A custom _audit_ package.json script entry has been defined that specifies the _--production__ flag, (just run `npm run audit`).
+A custom _audit_ package.json script entry has been defined that specifies the __--production__ flag, (just run `npm run audit`).

-## Other external resources
+## :checkered_flag: Other external resources

 Here's a list of other links that were consulted duration the creation of this starter template